Galway Bay chords

 John Gary: A beautifully presented classic rendition of the song.

-Celtic Woman: Chloë Agnew of Celtic Woman has also performed the song, bringing it to a contemporary audience.
+Celtic Woman: Chloë Agnew's rendition of the song brought it to a contemporary audience.

-The Clancy Brothers and Tommy Makem: They created a humorous version of the song, adding their distinctive style to the classic.
+The Clancy Brothers and Tommy Makem: They created a humorous version of the song, adding their distinctive style.

 Back to Irish Folk Songs Back To Top